tairqaldy/codearchitect-mcp/README.md

 - **👨‍💻 Author**: [Tair Kaldybayev](https://tairkaldybayev.link/) - Fullstack Software Engineer
 - **📧 Contact**: Reach out via [GitHub](https://github.com/tairqaldy) or [Telegram](https://t.me/tairqaldy)

+## ❓ Why Use CodeArchitect MCP?

+CodeArchitect MCP solves a critical problem: **losing valuable AI conversations**.
+When working on complex projects, especially system design and architecture, important discussions with AI assistants often disappear into the void.

+**Key Benefits:**
+- 📚 **Preserve Knowledge**: Save important conversations for future reference
+- 🗂️ **Organize Thoughts**: Keep architectural discussions organized by date and topic
+- 🔍 **Searchable**: Sessions are markdown files - searchable with grep, IDE search, or git
+- 🚀 **Zero Configuration**: Works out of the box with auto-detected project roots
+- 🔒 **Version Controlled**: Sessions are just files - commit them to git for history

+**Perfect For:**
+- System design discussions
+- Architecture decision tracking
+- Development workflow documentation
+- Building a searchable knowledge base from AI conversations

+Want to learn more?
+Check out our [FAQ](./docs/FAQ.md) for detailed explanations of how it works, why it exists, and how to use it effectively.

 ## 🎯 Vision & Roadmap

 CodeArchitect MCP is evolving into a comprehensive toolkit for system design and architecture projects.
 The current `store_session` feature is just the beginning.